nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/rule_of_thumb_that_actually_works.rst.txt

 Which is very close to the 2, 4, 6 times the square root of minutes remaining number, but fits a little bit better.

 As you change conditions, the constant changes, but usually only slightly.
-For example, if we look at just at the "old school" era (1996-2016), we get:
+For example, if we look just at the "old school" era (1996-2016), we get:

 .. math::
     \text{Points Down} \approx 2.43 \cdot \Phi^{-1}(\text{% Win Chance}) \cdot \sqrt{\text{Minutes Remaining}}